Father Heart of God,

-YWAM DTS Notes on Authority and Submission based on lectures by
+YWAM Crossroads DTS Authority and Submission notes from lectures by Steve Aherne

 The problem is never authority; the problem is the use of or abuse of

 authority.
 We should have no hang ups with authority.
 Don't throw the baby out